nielstron/diy_bayernluft/README.md

 Have a look at the configuration in `config.h`.
 Compile twice, once with `ITC_ADDRESS` set to the address for each sensor and upload the matching code.

+### Where can I find example setup code?

+Modified code that fits for a certain type of sensor can be found in the branches of this project, see for example [the code for using the DHT22](https://github.com/nielstron/diy_bayernluft/tree/dht22_example).

 ### FAQ

 #### The images on the website of Bayernluft show that HYT131 is used.
 Why do you implement SHT31?